 Charting a course: A review of financial education in New Zealand

-Released in June 2012, this report documents the findings of a joint research project between the Commission for Financial Literacy and Retirement Income (CFLRI) and Visa.
+Released in June 2012, this report documents the findings of a joint research project between the Commission for Financial Capability (CFFC), formerly the Commission for Financial Literacy and Retirement Income (CFLRI), and Visa.
 It describes the broad landscape of formal financial education programmes in New Zealand, identifies gaps in that landscape, and proposes measures to address those gaps.

 Financial education at School International OECD/INFE Guidelines

 This PowerPoint presented in 2011 by Flore-Anne Messy (Principal Administrator, Financial Education and Consumer Protection Unit OECD Financial Affairs Division) outlines the rationale for financial literacy in schools and introduces the PISA framework for financial literacy assessment.

 This page on the OECD website provides information about, and links to, international financial education developments for schools.

 Financial knowledge and behaviour survey – 2013

 Every four years the Commission for Financial Capability reports on the financial knowledge of adult New Zealanders.
 This survey found that the overall level of financial knowledge has not changed since 2009.